David Duffield: Workday

 In March 2005, Duffield and former PeopleSoft vice chair and head of product strategy Aneel Bhusri started Workday, Inc., a company that provides financial management, human capital management, and planning software delivered in the form of a software as a service (SaaS) model.
-The company is headquartered in Pleasanton, California, and employed 15,200 people at the start of 2022.
+The company is headquartered in Pleasanton, California, and employs more than 17,500 people today.
 Duffield was known as the company's chief customer and employee advocate.
 He relinquished the co-CEO role in May 2014 and became chairman of the board.
-He resigned as chairman in April 2021 and was appointed chairman emeritus by Workday’s board.
+He resigned as chairman in April 2021 and was appointed chairman emeritus and ultimately CEO emeritus by Workday's board.

 Ridgeline

-Duffield founded his current company, Ridgeline, in 2017.
-Headquartered in Incline Village, Nevada, Ridgeline is a unified cloud software platform for investment management.
-The early-stage company currently employs approximately 350 people in offices in Incline Village, Reno, New York City, and San Ramon, California.
+Duffield founded his sixth and current company, Ridgeline, in 2017.
+Headquartered in Incline Village, Nevada, Ridgeline is an industry cloud software platform for investment management.
+The early-stage company currently employs approximately 400 people in offices in Incline Village, Reno, New York City, and San Ramon, California.